ezEngine/docs/docs/editor/editor-overview.md

 ## Importing Assets

-ezEngine represents assets with a dedicated [document (TODO)](editor-documents.md) on the editor side.
+ezEngine represents assets with a dedicated [document](editor-documents.md) on the editor side.
 Typically to get e.g. a texture into the engine, you need to go to *Editor > Create Document* and choose *Texture Asset*.
 Then fill out the document properties to point to your source asset (e.g. a DDS or TGA file).

 For common asset types (e.g. meshes and textures) you can automate parts of the process by selecting *Editor > Import Assets* and then browse for one or multiple source asset files.
 The following steps will automatically execute the basic steps, which saves a lot of time.